Posted on 6/30/2015 in Digital Marketing

-Internships are a fantastic way to grow and build skills applicable to your major, while allowing you to improve general life skills like time management and communication.
+Internships are a fantastic way to grow and build skills applicable to your major while allowing you to improve general life skills like time management and communication.
 Improving my own personal time management process has come from dealing with my natural tendency to procrastinate, the heavy workload of college, and being a project management intern.
-Below I outlined the approach to the planning phase of managing my time and my work load that I am continuing to develop.
-This method has vastly helped me improve my productivity and ability to complete goals which has allowed me to work towards both academic and career success.
+Below I outlined the approach to the planning phase of managing my time and my workload that I am continuing to develop.
+This method has vastly helped me improve my productivity and ability to complete goals which have allowed me to work towards both academic and career success.

 Set Big Milestone Goals

 Every big task has to have milestones along the way.
 For a paper, some of those milestones could be:

 Breaking these big tasks down into smaller goals allows you to set deadlines and reduces the overwhelming feeling that such a big task might create.

 Create a list of action-tasks that need to be taken to complete each milestone.
 Looking at find research papers for sources, this could mean Brainstorming a list of 10 keywords, Finding 20 possible sources, assessing validity and relevance of found sources, compiling a final list of sources.
 By spending 10 minutes breaking up the open-ended goal of “Find research papers” into action items, you accomplish several things:

 - you give yourself a roadmap of what you need to do to reach a milestone

 - you can plan your time better by estimating how long each action item will take

 - It reduces the need to figure out the next action after you complete one

 Now that you have a roadmap for what you need to do to complete your tasks, you can make estimates for how long the action items and associated milestones will take.
 Setting milestones can help keep you on track for completing your goals without procrastinating, as well as creating a sense of accomplishment when you meet those self-imposed deadlines.